Back to museums

 Vatican Museums

 The Vatican Museums are less a single museum and more a sprawling constellation of galleries, chapels, and collections accumulated by the papacy over five centuries.
-The numbers are staggering — roughly 70,000 works, 20,000 on display, spread across 54 galleries covering 7 kilometres of exhibition space.
-You'll find everything from ancient Egyptian mummies to Raphael's Stanze to contemporary art, but the gravitational centre is obviously the Sistine Chapel, with Michelangelo's ceiling (1508-1512) and Last Judgment (1536-1541).
-Beyond the Sistine Chapel, highlights include the Raphael Rooms (the School of Athens alone is worth the visit), the Gallery of Maps (a 120-metre corridor of 16th-century topographical frescoes that doubles as one of the most beautiful hallways on earth), the Laocoön and Belvedere Apollo in the Pio-Clementino Museum, and the Bramante Staircase.
-The collection of classical sculpture rivals any museum in the world, and the Pinacoteca holds major works by Giotto, Caravaggio, and Leonardo.
-Practical reality: it is very crowded, especially in the corridors leading to the Sistine Chapel.
-The extended hours (now open until 20:00) help spread visitors out.
-Book online well in advance.
-If you can, go on a weekday afternoon or during the last hour for a marginally less compressed experience.
+The numbers are staggering: roughly 70,000 works, around 20,000 on display, spread across dozens of galleries covering some 7 kilometres of route.
+You will find everything from ancient Egyptian mummies to Raphael's Stanze to modern and contemporary art, but the gravitational centre is the Sistine Chapel, with Michelangelo's ceiling (1508-1512) and Last Judgment (1536-1541).
+Beyond the Sistine Chapel, highlights include the Raphael Rooms (the School of Athens alone is worth the visit), the Gallery of the Geographical Maps (a 120-metre corridor of 16th-century frescoed maps under a gilded ceiling), the Laocoon and Apollo Belvedere in the Pio-Clementino Museum, and the spiral Bramante Staircase.
+The classical sculpture rivals any museum in the world, and the Pinacoteca holds major works by Giotto, Caravaggio, and Leonardo.
+Practical reality: it gets very crowded, especially in the corridors funnelling toward the Sistine Chapel.
+Extended evening hours help spread visitors out.
+Book online well in advance, and aim for a weekday afternoon or the last entry slot for a marginally calmer experience.

 What's On